gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 Gatsby has been getting a lot of recognition and [adoption](https://github.com/gatsbyjs/gatsby#showcase) lately, and for good reason.
-It’s so flexible and it works well with nearly everything.
+It's so flexible and it works well with nearly everything.

-If you’re on a tight budget and don’t want to sacrifice developer experience or cutting-edge deployments, I’ve landed on a favorite set of tools (Gatsby included, of course) for developing static sites that solves multiple problems at once.
+If you're on a tight budget and don't want to sacrifice developer experience or cutting-edge deployments, I've landed on a favorite set of tools (Gatsby included, of course) for developing static sites that solves multiple problems at once.

-The use case I’ll be covering is a documentation site for our company’s main software product.
+The use case I'll be covering is a documentation site for our company's main software product.
 The site contains a lot of content with hundreds of articles.

-Here’s a list of my requirements for this site:
+Here's a list of my requirements for this site:

 - Speed - both in development and site performance
 - Ease of use - both in developer experience and content upkeep
 - Searchable content - it is a doc site after all
-- Inexpensive Hosting - maximize value (who doesn’t want this?)
+- Inexpensive Hosting - maximize value (who doesn't want this?)
 - Automated continuous deployment

 The following is a report on my high-level experience of using Gatsby with